awilmoth/nillion-test/README.md

 ## Updates

 The Github Action workflow triggers on all pushes to main.
-This will build the docker container and push to ECR with the tag ```latest```.
+This will run the tests, build the docker container and push to ECR with the tag ```latest```.
 To update the ECS tasks, update the ECS Deployment in the AWS console or via the cli to get the latest docker container from ECR.